tabkram/execution-engine/docs/TraceableEngine.md

 ## Overview

-The `TraceableExecution` class allows users to run functions in a traceable manner, capturing detailed information about each execution step.
+The `TraceableEngine` class allows users to run functions in a traceable manner, capturing detailed information about each execution step.
 The key features include:

 - **Execution Trace:**